-This procedure is part of a lab that teaches you how to monitor your application with New Relic.
+This procedure is part of a lab that teaches you how to get started with New Relic to monitor your application.
 If you haven't already, check out the lab introduction.

-Before you can walk through the lab proper, you need to spin up your Angular application.
+Before you can walk through the lab, you need to spin up your React application.

 Clone the lab repository.

-Navigate to the root directory of your application, install dependencies, and run the application.
+Navigate to the root directory of your application and switch to the lab directory.

-This opens your FoodMe application in your browser.
+This opens your Relicstaurants application in your browser.

-Enter your name and delivery address, and click Find Restaurants to get started.
+Enter your delivery address and search to get started.

 Here, you see a list of restaurants where you can order food.